-In the opening weeks of 1983, the local paper announced that the Can Man would be stopping by the local package (that’s “liquor,” for you non-Boston folks) store on Presidents’ Day weekend.
+In the opening weeks of 1983, drugstore the local paper announced that the Can Man would be stopping by the local package (that’s “liquor, visit this site ” for you non-Boston folks) store on Presidents’ Day weekend.
 This was before Massachusetts instituted a “bottle bill” mandating a refundable deposit for beverage containers.
 If you wanted to convert empties into cash, the wandering Can Man was the only game in town.

 My pal Artie and I saw this as a golden opportunity to reap a financial windfall.
 North Woburn may have lacked such longed for amenities as an arcade or a comic book shop, but it had no shortage of empty beer cans.
 Armed with a pair of contractor bags Artie swiped from his old man’s garage, we set out to harvest our neighborhood’s bounty of discarded glass and aluminum containers.
 No trashcan, vacant lot, or teen hangout escaped our scrutiny.

 The biggest haul came from a hard-partying auto-salvager who let us search through his assortment of wrecks for empties.
 That alone accounted for three quarters of a single bag, roughly half of what we’d collect in total.